 So how is a “peak-free” surface obtained, that doesn’t change the size of the parts?
 Utilizing proprietary technology we can produce a finer quality of work in short spans of time, than others

-As a lot of the current racers and a few of the new racers know that the little bikes do have issues with their transmission popping out of gear, these motorcycles are built as a commuter low budget bike that we, you want to take to the next level.
+As a lot of the current racers and a few of the new racers know that the little bikes do have issues with their transmission popping out of gear, we are hearing more and more from the racers that they are in the top end of 5th gear and it will just pop back into 4th with no warning.
+Always remember these motorcycles are built as a commuter low budget bike that we, you want to take to the next level.

 Once the undercutting process has been achieved, we then begin to work within the particular application to complete by blasting all of the transmission gears to maximize the surface area for cleanliness and inspect that the gears spacers, washers are ready to assemble back onto the shafts.

 Undercutting is one of the most highly regarded modifications for race motorcycles.
 Many manufacturers do not undercut their transmissions at the factory.
 Undercutting involves the modification of the drive dogs and slotting to precise angles.
 Creating an interlock of the gears under acceleration, virtually eliminating the occurrence of an involuntary gear jump.
-Most drive dogs from the factory posses a 0 degree back cut, producing rounded gear corners under normal wear, in turn creating involuntary disengagement.
-Mach Modified under-cutting service can precision cut your transmission to perform at its most accurate and true level of performance.
+Most drive dogs from the factory posses a ZERO “Rounded” degree back cut, producing rounded gear corners under normal wear, in turn creating involuntary disengagement.
+Spears Racing’s under-cutting service can precision cut your transmission to perform at its most accurate and true level of performance.